Updated August 13, 2021 - Residents can provide public input and comments to the Mayor & Commission in the following ways:

-- Agenda Comment Form to the Mayor & Commission
+- Agenda Comment Form emailed to the full Mayor & Commission

 The best way to see what kinds of public input will be accepted during a given meeting is to view each specific meeting agenda.

 - As of August 17, 2021, the Mayor and Commission will be returning to in-person meetings at City Hall.
 However, only limited numbers of the public will be allowed in at once to comment when comment is on the agenda.

 Contact the Clerk of Commission (706-613-3031) or the Public Information Office (706-613-3795) with any questions.

 Agenda Comment Form

 - Online agenda comment form allows residents to comment on current agenda items under consideration by the Mayor and Commission.

 - The form provides the same comments to all 10 commissioners and the mayor.
 You can receive a copy of the form as well.